-As an independent expert to the European Commission and Associate Partner at Northdoor, I’ve been speaking to a lot of clients and prospects about this upcoming change to data protection and privacy laws, and pretty much everyone has at least the same four questions.
+We’ve been speaking to a lot of clients and prospects about the change to data protection and privacy laws, and everyone has at least the same four questions.

-The General Data Protection Regulation (GDPR) is new European regulation designed to give citizens greater control over their personal data and to protect it from loss or misuse.
+The General Data Protection Regulation (GDPR) is the European regulation designed to give citizens greater control over their personal data and to protect it from loss or misuse.
 It replaces the existing DPA regulation in the UK, and it applies to essentially any organisation that holds data on citizens of member states of the European Union.
-So, if you have customers, employees or partners who are EU citizens, you’ll be impacted.
+So, if you have customers, employees or partners who are EU citizens, you are impacted.

 As well as requiring companies to collect, store and use personal data securely, fairly, accurately and responsibly, GDPR legislation gives individuals new rights in eight key areas:

-The other major change is that you’ll need to be prepared to respond rapidly (but no set turnaround time is specified) to requests from EU citizens to access, update, correct or delete their data.
+The other major change is that you’ll need to be prepared to respond rapidly to requests from EU citizens to access, update, correct or delete their data.